SullysMustyRuby/ActiveMemoryManager/README.md

 # MnesiaManager
-Designed to backup [HubsynchTwo](https://github.com/ErinHivelociy/hubsynch_two) :mnesia databases.
+Designed to backup [CoreServer](https://github.com/SullysMustyRuby/CoreServer) :mnesia databases.
-Allows for  HubsynchTwo service stops and starts and will persist data.
+Allows for CoreServer service stops and starts and will persist data.
 This service also saves in disk copies, thus this service can also stop and start and data will persist.

 ## Prerequisites